tinythings/sysinspect/examples/demos/menotify/README.md

 - watch only `cowsay`
 - notice only `removed`
-- call model action `menotify/tracked-package/package-op`
+- call model query `menotify/tracked-package`

 The model action runs `runtime.lua-runtime` with: